-China - Entry visas are required by all visitors to China for stays over 15 days, Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
-Please note - Once an online visa application has been completed you may be advised to visit one of three visa centres in New Zealand - Auckland, Wellington, or Christchurch.
+China - Entry visas are required by all visitors to China.
+Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
+Please note - Once an online visa application has been completed all passengers between the ages of 14-69 years old, you will be advised and will be required to visit one of three visa centres in New Zealand - Auckland, Wellington or Christchurch.
 Full details will be advised by Wendy Wu Tours Visa Department.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.